Doctors Note Logo

 Soothing a Sore Throat: The Best Pregnancy-Safe Teas and Saltwater Gargles

-Pregnancy-safe sore throat relief includes saltwater gargles and warm teas like ginger, lemon with pasteurized honey, and peppermint, with chamomile in moderation; also hydrate, use a cool-mist humidifier, and rest.
+Pregnancy-safe sore throat relief focuses on soothing, natural remedies: gargle warm saltwater, sip caffeine-free teas like ginger, lemon with pasteurized honey, or peppermint (chamomile in moderation), stay well-hydrated, use a cool-mist humidifier, and prioritize rest.

 answer background